cloudflips32/firstRemix/README.md

 ![blog-posts](remix-posts.jpg)

-CRD Functionality.
+12/20- CRD Functionality.
 Auth and user login/logout to be added soon.
+12/22- Completed with CRUD, user login and authentication!

 ![new-post](remix-newpost.jpg)